-The challenges of sustainability
+The school of opportunities

 By now it is clear and obvious, the world of footwear structures can no longer ignore the issues of sustainability, the constant and incremental search for new materials, whether they are of organic or recycled origin.
 Almost all of the innovative designs proposed for the upcoming fall winter 2023/24 have emphasized environmental friendliness.
 If we look at the aesthetic themes emphasized, thick and important bottoms designed specially to accompany the new wave of boots that will undoubtedly invade future winter storefronts jump out at us.
 But the theme of the height of the bottoms and their solid and massive appearance remains well anchored even in the low models, whether sneakers or loafers.
 Colors and graphics, a theme usually unaccustomed for the cold months, are instead making their way into the 2023s.
 Beware the graphics are also going to invade the territories of elegance, which is unlikely to be expressed in minimalist tones.